France-ioi/bebras-platform/README.md

 then each student is prompted for her firstname, lastname and gender.
 Other than that, everything works the same way as public contests.

+## Custom translation

+If you want to use custom strings:

+- create `contestInterface/i18n/lng/custom.json` and `contestInterface/i18n/lng/custom.json`,
+replacing `lng` by each language you want to translate the platform into.
+The format is the same as the other `json` files in these directories.
+- set `$config->useCustomStrings` to *true*

 ## Common problems

 - *Something doesn't load.* Check out the web console to know why.